 There is a tour offered, which costs about.
 If you are in Vincci Helios Beach or in one of the adjoining hotels I advise you to go there alone, it is much cheaper.
 The entrance fee is only about 1.50 Euro per person and you are in about 15 minutes walk or 2/3 minutes by taxi there.

 For about 60 euros per person, I and I have made a day trip to the Sahara.
 There is also one for two days, of course, you can see more but I would personally only do that if you are more like a week on Djerba.
 We started at 6 a.m. and came back at 7 p.m. – lunch was included, as well as a dromedary ride in the Sahara.

 I have to say that I had imagined the Sahara a bit bigger and no, I mean not the area but the height of the dunes.
 However, since you are in Douz almost at the gateway to the Sahara, it is more than logical that everything is a little smaller there.
 Also, the sand is not, as in most pictures orange but yellowish.
 I think by now that this simply depends on the region.
 After all, our grass is not the same everywhere green.

 Anyone who is a Star Wars fan should do the trip, in Matmata some scenes were filmed.
 In addition to the mountain landscape, one also examines the Hotel Sidi Driss, which is very well-known in circles, as it also played some scenes in it.

 That’s not to say that this is a Star Wars Tour.
 You can easily consider it a plus if you like movies.
 I’ve never seen a part of the Star Wars series in my life.

 Lost Hotel Tanit

-You can find more photos and informations (for example about the rooms or the disco) in the Djerba exploring article!
+You can find more photos and information (for example about the rooms or the disco) in the Djerba exploring article!

 Small tip: When salespeople come and want to sell you something you don’t want you should always definitely but friendly reject.
-If you don’t say stricly no they may won’t leave you anymore.
+If you don’t say strictly no they may weave you anymore.